Tahul/pinceau/README.md

 - Globally injected CSS variables
 - A lot more for you to discover, and for me to document ✨

+This is powered by [style-dictionary](https://github.com/amzn/style-dictionary) and runs on [style-dictionary-esm](https://github.com/Tahul/style-dictionary-esm).

 ## 🖌 Paint

 Pinceau styling API is made to feel like a native Vue API.